Dataiku Govern concepts¶

 Dataiku Govern pages¶

-Dataiku Govern will automatically provide views of all your items within the following pages:
+Dataiku Govern automatically organizes all your items across the following key pages:

 Governance actions¶